thiagokokada/burgaur/README.rst

 your AUR system packages, or installing a new package from AUR including its dependencies.

 It doesn't try to be everything (i.e. ``yaourt``).
-Instead, it simple assume that there is already a better tool to do some job and only tries to complement other tools.
+Instead, it simply assumes that there is already a better tool to do some job and only tries to complement other tools.

-It's also have a better behavior with multiple packages than most AUR helpers, based on the behavior of ``pacaur``.
-Basically, instead of the traditional "review one package, build one package, install one package, rise and repeat", ``burgaur`` does the following:
+It also has a better behavior with multiple packages than most AUR helpers, based on the behavior of ``pacaur``.
+Basically, instead of the traditional "review one package, build one package, install one package, rinse and repeat", ``burgaur`` does the following:

 - Review everything